mozilla/gemmology/README.rst

 `intgemm`_ stops at SSSE3.
 The SSE2 version is
 roughly 2.5 slower than the SSSE3 version.

+Gemmology provides a suboptimal implementation using NEON instructions for arm32.

 All Gemmology functions are parametrized by a target architecture (e.g.
 ``xsimd::sse4_2``) which is set to the best available at compile time.
 It's up to the user to handle the dynamic dispatch (eventually using `xsimd generic